Suche

 Anne.Kaletsch@de.bosch.com

-The Bosch Home Comfort Group is a leading European supplier of smart, sustainable and energy-efficient heating, cooling, well-being and process heat solutions.
-In fiscal 2022, the company generated sales of 4.5 billion euros (65 percent outside Germany) and employed approx. 14,400 people.
-The Bosch Home Comfort Group carries several well-known international and regional brands under its umbrella and manufactures a comprehensive product portfolio in Europe, America and Asia.
+Bosch Home Comfort Group is a leading European provider of smart, sustainable and energy-efficient heating, cooling, well-being and process heat solutions.
+In fiscal 2023, the company generated sales of 5 billion euros and employed approx. 14,600 people.
+Bosch Home Comfort Group combines several international and regional brands under its umbrella and produces a comprehensive product portfolio in Europe, America and Asia.

 Additional information is available online at www.bosch-homecomfortgroup.com